PereiraJames/UnderbellyBlitz/README.md

 The main structure of the game is deployed but improvements and additional features are still being added.

-## Development:
+## Installation:

-Download Game - {}
+Install Game - {}

+Run the "CardGame.exe" file.

-Because it has only been set-up as a local host multiplayer game, you will need to open two windows of the game to play.
+Due it has only been set-up as a local host multiplayer game, you will need to open two windows of the game to play.
 Essentially playing both sides of the game.
 Implementation of online multiplayer in the works.

 ## How To Play: